BoitumeloMonyebodi/Parent-teacher-management-app/README.md

 docker-compose up --build
 Frontend
-Inside the frontend directory, create a .env.local file with the following fields:
+Inside the frontend directory, create a .env.local file

-REACT_APP_API_URL=http://localhost:8000
-REACT_APP_FRONTEND_URL=http://localhost:3000
-REACT_APP_WS_URL=ws://localhost:8000
-You may need to use http://127.0.0.1 instead of localhost.

 Then, install the dependencies and run the server.